alexnederlof/todo-starter/README.md

 yarn sync-db
 ```

+### Authentication

+This sample app works with GitHub authentication.
+To use it, create
+a GitHub OAuth app [in your GitHub account](https://github.com/settings/developers), and add the client id and secret to
+the `server/.env` file, as demonstrated in the `server/.env.sample` file.
+Alternatively, you can pass it as environment
+properties as well.

 ## Run

 Create two bash terminals (terminal 1, terminal 2). `cd` into the root of the cloned repo in both.